 Pakistan - Market OverviewPakistan - Market Overview

-The United States and Pakistan have a strong economic and commercial relationship, with two-way trade of approximately $6.38 billion in 2017.
+The United States and Pakistan have a strong economic and commercial relationship, with two-way trade of approximately $6.64 billion in 2018.
 The United States is one of Pakistan’s largest trading partners and a leading source of foreign direct investment.
-U.S. exports to Pakistan reached $2.80 billion in 2017, a 33 percent increase over $2.1 billion in 2016.
-The United States was Pakistan’s largest export market in 2017 at $3.5 billion, a 3.8 percent increase over the previous year.
+U.S. exports to Pakistan reached $2.92 billion in 2018, a 4.3 percent increase over $2.80 billion in 2017.
+The United States was Pakistan’s largest export market in 2018 at $3.71 billion, a 3.9 percent increase over the previous year.

-With a population of approximately 207 million and an overall GDP of close to $300 billion, Pakistan is the seventh-largest market in the Middle East, African, and South Asian regions, as measured in Purchasing Power Parity (PPP).
-Pakistan has had GDP growth of more than 4 percent each year since 2015, with 5.8 percent growth in 2017, and is expected to remain above 5 percent for 2018 and 2019.
+With a population of approximately 207 million and an overall GDP of close to $305 billion, Pakistan is the seventh-largest market in the Middle East, African, and South Asian regions, as measured in Purchasing Power Parity (PPP).
+Although, Pakistan has had GDP growth of more than 4 percent each year since 2015, however, due to present economic slowdown, the GDP growth rate is expected to between 3.5-4.0 percent by the end of current fiscal year.
 Pakistan has a young population and a growing middle class, with English as the main business language, and a highly evolved services sector that contributes 67 percent of GDP.
 Pakistan has several attributes that make it an attractive market for multinational firms, particularly those in the fast-moving consumer-goods sector, and in infrastructure development.
-The World Bank’s 2018 Doing Business Report ranked Pakistan 147 out of 190 economies for ease of doing business, compared to India at 100 and Bangladesh at 177.
+The World Bank’s 2019 Doing Business Report ranked Pakistan 136 out of 190 economies for ease of doing business, compared to India at 77 and Bangladesh at 176.

 American firms have a strong presence in Pakistan.
-Currently, there are more than 66 wholly- or majority-owned U.S. subsidiary firms registered with the American Business Council (ABC) of Pakistan and the Lahore-based American Business Forum (ABF).
-The U.S.-Pakistan Business Council, an affiliate of the U.S. Chamber of Commerce based in Washington, is another forum for U.S. companies with business and investment interests in Pakistan.
+Currently, there are more than 80 wholly- or majority-owned U.S. subsidiary firms registered with the Karachi-based American Business Council (ABC) of Pakistan and the Lahore-based American Business Forum (ABF).
+The U.S.-Pakistan Business Council, an affiliate of the U.S. Chamber of Commerce based in Washington D.C., is another forum for U.S. companies with business and investment interests in Pakistan.
 There are also hundreds of local firms representing U.S. companies in the market.
-Some leading U.S. companies doing business in Pakistan include Pepsi-Cola, Coca-Cola, General Electric International, Procter and Gamble, NCR, Teradata, Pfizer, Abbott Laboratories, DuPont, Oracle, Microsoft, Dell, 3M, IBM, Monsanto, McDonald’s, KFC, Pizza Hut, Domino’s Pizza, and Caterpillar.
+Some leading U.S. companies doing business in Pakistan include Pepsi-Cola, Coca-Cola, General Electric International, Exxon, Procter and Gamble, Honeywell, NCR, Teradata, Pfizer, Abbott Laboratories, DuPont, Oracle, Microsoft, Dell, 3M, IBM, , McDonald’s, KFC, Pizza Hut, Domino’s Pizza, P.F.
+Chang’s, IHOP, and Caterpillar.

 Pakistan and the United States signed a Trade and Investment Framework Agreement (TIFA) in 2003, which provides a forum for discussion of bilateral trade issues.
-The most recent TIFA intercessional meeting was held in June 2017.Prepared by our U.S. Embassies abroad.
-With its network of 108 offices across the United States and in more than 75 countries, the U.S. Commercial Service of the U.S. Department of Commerce utilizes its global presence and international marketing expertise to help U.S. companies sell their products and services worldwide.
-Locate the U.S. Commercial Service trade specialist in the U.S. nearest you by visiting http://export.gov/usoffices.
+The most recent TIFA intercessional meeting was held in May 2019.

 Pakistan Trade Development and Promotion